How to Care For Compression Socks

 How to dry your compression socks

 Heat is the enemy of socks in the washing and drying stage.
 Once your socks are washed the best method to ensure a long healthy sock life is to go old school.
 Yes, you guessed it, the the hang and dry method.
 This helps the socks avoid an unnecessary beating that the dryer was prepared to hand out.
 While this method may take up more space and be more time consuming, it is the safest drying option.
+If machine drying is your only option, then we recommend you tumble dry on low heat.

 How to store your compression socks